juweipku/juweipku.github.io/_pages/about.md

 Program Committee Member and Reviewer
 =====
 Journal:
+* IEEE Transactions on Pattern Analysis and Machine Intelligence (TPAMI)
 * IEEE Transactions on Knowledge and Data Engineering (TKDE)
+* IEEE Transactions on Information Forensics and Security (TIFS)
 * IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
 * IEEE Transactions on Multimedia (TMM)
 * IEEE Transactions on Circuits and Systems for Video Technology (TCSVT)